 Notes

-- Use long grain rice for best results.
-Wouldn’t recommend sticky rice types.
+- Use long-grain rice for best results.
+I don’t recommend sticky rice types.

-- Use chicken stock (or vegetable stock) to add more flavors to rice instead of plain water.
+- Use chicken stock (or vegetable stock) to add more flavor to rice instead of water.

-- Sautéing rice first in oil helps brings out flavors from the rice (long grain rice is aromatic and full of flavors) plus prevents rice from sticking to the bottom of the pan.
+- Sautéing rice first in oil helps bring out flavors from the rice.
+It also prevents rice from sticking to the bottom of the pan.

 - Begin with a 1:2 ratio.
 It works perfectly for me all the time.
 In case the ratio doesn’t work for you, reduce the water level the next time you cook to 1 ¾ cup instead of 2 cups for every 1 cup long grain rice.